Xaxetrov/git-typo/README.md

 This is a collection of easter eggs related to common typos in git.

+## Compatibility

 This is written in simple shell syntax and should be supported on most common shells.

+As of 2016/06/05, tested on up to date bash and zsh.

 ## Installation